 - High visibility waistcoats

-- Gloves for protection (heavy and immovable items should be reported to Area Care for the council to remove)
+- Gloves for protection (heavy and immovable items should be reported to the council for removal)

 - Notebook to record any issues for reporting